georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • County where the ticket was issued and date of birth

-To use the online option, the offender shall provide:
+To use the online option, the offender is usually expected to provide:

 • The citation number located on the upper right corner of the document